Summer Cleaning Tips

 Quick Kitchen Cleanups

 - Spot patrol.
-Don't waste precious summer moments scrubbing dried-on foods or baked-on spills on counters and the stove top.
+Don't waste precious summer moments scrubbing dried-on foods or baked-on spills on counters and the stovetop.
 Give them a generous spritz of all-purpose cleaner and allow the cleaner to penetrate the grime while you move on.

 - Surface duty.
 Work your way around the kitchen, cleaning all the surfaces.
-First, wipe up the spots you sprayed earlier, then use an all-purpose cleaner for a general wiping of countertops, the oven exterior, cabinets, the dishwasher, and refrigerator.
+First, wipe up the spots you sprayed earlier, then use an all-purpose cleaner for a general wiping of countertops, the oven exterior, cabinets, the dishwasher, and the refrigerator.
 By making one thorough cleaning trip around the room, you're sure to hit all the surface hot spots.
 Finally, spray a disinfectant cleaner on the countertops and refrigerator handle and let it sit for at least 10 minutes.

 - Clean the sink and faucet with a sponge and dishwashing liquid or all-purpose cleaner.
 To make the faucet sparkle, spritz it with a glass cleaner and polish dry.
 Wipe the countertops and refrigerator door handle clean of disinfectant.